puppeteer/puppeteer/examples/README.md

 # Running the examples

-Assuming you have a checked out the puppeteer repo and run yarn (or `npm i`) to install the dependencies, the examples can be run from the root folder like so:
+Assuming you have a checkout of the Puppeteer repo and have run yarn (or npm i) to install the dependencies, the examples can be run from the root folder like so:

 ```sh
 NODE_PATH=../ node examples/search.js